Skip to navigation Skip to content

 A care period of less than 12 months may be appropriate where:

 • a carer has unexpectedly gained 100% care of a child for a temporary period (generally 4 weeks minimum).
 The agency will determine the care over a short care period related to the unexpected circumstance and make a one-off block of 100% care determination.
-See Example - Calculate care period shorter than 12 months - one-off block of 100% care table in Notification of change in child support care (post 1 July 2010).
+See Example - Calculate care period shorter than 12 months - one-off block of 100% care table in Notification of change in child support care levels.
 This may be considered a temporary absence for Centrelink benefits and payments, see Child leaves customer's care/custody

 Note: any care decision will continue until the agency is notified or becomes aware of a change to the pattern of care.